top of page

 Lampshade making tips: How to tuck fabric around the rings on a drum lampshade

 Do you get frustrated with bulky and unsightly fabric around the top and bottom rings (rolled edge) of your handmade drum or coolie lampshades?
 Read on for more top tips from our Lampshade makers group to help you make professional lampshades.
-(If you’d like to join our lampshade makers group we’ll tell you how further down).

-How to neatly tuck fabric into the top and base ring on a drum or coolie lampshade
+How to neatly tuck fabric into the top and base ring on a drum or coolie lampshade?

 When making lampshades there are many variables to consider, not least the type of fabric you are using.
 For a drum or coolie lampshade you will find less weighty cotton fabrics are easier to work with than a heavy wool, velvet or Harris Tweed.
 The latter will be harder to tuck in around the edges of the rings and you will possibly need slightly more fabric to ensure tucking the edges in thoroughly.